General Program Information

 Please visit our Curriculum page for a listing of all prerequisite courses.

-You are not required to have an undergraduate degree in accounting to be admitted into our MACC program.
-If you are missing prerequisite courses prior to entering our MACC program, you will be required to complete these courses in addition to the 30 MACC program credit hours (10 courses).
-Please note that taking prerequisite courses may extend your MACC program beyond our traditional 12-month completion cycle.
+If you are missing prerequisite courses prior to entering our MACC program, you will be required to complete these courses in addition to the 10 MACC program courses.
+Please note that taking prerequisite courses may extend your MACC program beyond our traditional 10-month completion cycle.
+We also offer custom schedules for students without an accounting background wanting to complete our program in as few as 18 months.

 If I was not a business and/or accounting major, how can I complete the prerequisite courses?